farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 The word _Sirkap_, meaning 'cut-off head', similar to the nearby hill range _Margala_, meaning 'cut-off throat', hints at the region's association with an ancient Buddhist legend.
 In the legend, Buddha, in one of his previous births, cuts off his head to feed a hungry lion.
 This theme of extraordinary self-sacrifice is central to _Jataka_ (stories from the past lives of the Buddha) and can be found in tales as far as Balochistan, sometimes also linked to other local saint figures.
 For example, in a legend associated with the ruins of Andan Dheri near Chakdara, Buddha assumes the form of a great serpent lying dead in the valley to save the people from famine.
 The starved people cut pieces from its body and feed themselves.

 One of the Sirkap artifacts that caught my eye was this terracotta "Ritual Tank" as I had seen it before in one of Salman Rashid's [videos](https://www.youtube.com/@odysseuslahori), though not in such good shape.
-Similar votive tanks have been discovered at several other sites across the subcontinent, including locations like Chirand and Kolhapur.
+Similar votive tanks have been discovered at several other sites across the Indian subcontinent, including locations like Chirand and Kolhapur.

 ![Ritual tank](/media/blog/taxila/ritual-tank.webp)